Albinmanuvel/Sentiment-Analysis-of-Google-reviews/README.md

 # sentiment-analysis
- to learn the sentiments of the customer experience of a particular hotel based on their google reviews
+ To learn the sentiments of the customer experience of a particular hotel based on their google reviews